 Table of Contents

 Much like any car, e-bike maintenance is essential!
-With so many intricate components, parts will eventually need replacing.
-The good news is that with regular care, you can significantly extend the life of your bike.
+With so many intricate components, parts will eventually need to be replaced.

 I’ve learned (sometimes the hard way) that a little maintenance goes a long way, and it’s the difference between a ride that feels good and one that leaves you halfway home.

-If you’re not already doing so, it’s always wise to check in with the experts—either at your local bike shop or directly with the manufacturer.
-Below are my six key tips for maintaining an e-bike.
+If you’re not already doing so, it’s always wise to check in with the experts, either at your local bike shop or directly with the manufacturer.

 You can also find a local electric bike repair shop in Australia here: Bike Shop Directory.